 How to Contest a Will

-(a) the articles you read suit you;
+(a) the articles you read suit your problem;

 Now you are ready to start selecting a solicitor to represent you.
 Phone each of the 3 solicitors and start your selection process.
 Your aim is to ascertain various things about each solicitor, such as;

-which solicitor (not just the office) was easiest to reach;
+(a) which solicitor (not just the office) was easiest to reach;

-which solicitor answered your questions to give you a clear understanding;
+(b) which solicitor answered your questions to give you a clear understanding;

-how many cases the solicitor has handled before yours;
+(c) how many cases the solicitor has handled before yours;

-how many years experience the solicitor has had in this law;
+(d) how many years experience the solicitor has had in this law;

-which solicitor appears to have the best legal costs proposition;
+(f) which solicitor appears to have the best legal costs proposition;

 Selecting the right solicitor is critical to getting a great result rather than an ordinary result.
 Let's assume at this stage you have selected a solicitor to represent you.
 Now you need to 'read the fine print'.
 All solicitors have different costs agreements.
 All 'No Win No Fee' costs agreements are not the same.
 Some costs agreements are not totally 'No Win No Fee'.
 Some costs agreements have additional charges.
 Visit this page for all you need to know about Legal costs.
 Legal Costs Contesting a Will.

-When you are absolutely sure you understand the costs agreement and are prepared to abide by the conditions then you are ready to sign and be bound by the terms.
+When you are absolutely sure you understand the costs agreement and are prepared to abide by the conditions in the agreement then you are ready to sign and be bound by the terms.
 You should however check one last thing.
 The law requires that you have a least five (5) days cooling off period.
 You may feel that five days is not enough for you because there are many things to consider at this point.
 You are quit entitled to ask for a longer cooling off period.
-Some solicitors offer 90 days.
+Some solicitors offer up to 90 days.

 Now you are ready to work with your solicitor towards negotiating a settlement of your claim with the solicitor representing the estate.
 Rarely do cases go all the way to a court hearing before a judge.
 Most cases are settled (finalised) at Mediation and some settle before mediation.
 All settled cases must be approved by the court.
 For the court to approve a settlement, affidavit evidence or position statements must be prepared by all parties involved and filed in court.
 There is a real art in the preparation of 'winning' affidavits and position statements.
-You are now your way to Mediation.
+You are now on your way to Mediation.
 For more information about Mediation go to the page titled: